 In a slow cooker, brisket is cooked in a liquid of any kind, including chicken stock, red wine and beer, adding juicy flavor to your brisket.

 How to Make Slow Cooker Brisket

 Season your brisket generously by rubbing it with salt and pepper.

-Season your brisket generously with salt and pepper, then cut the brisket in half, if necessary, so that it will fit inside of your slow cooker.
+If necessary cut the brisket in half so it will fit inside your slow cooker.
 Coat the insert of the slow cooker with non-stick cooking spray.

 Coat a large skillet with olive oil or canola oil and place over medium-high heat.
 Sear the brisket in the hot oil on all sides, until it's well-browned.
 Use metal tongs to turn the brisket in the pan.

-You can also combine the stock with tomato sauce, barbecue sauce, wine, beer and even cola soda for a variety of flavorful combinations.
+You can also combine the stock with tomato sauce, barbecue sauce, wine, beer and even cola soda to create a variety of flavorful combinations.

-Transfer the cooked brisket to a cutting board carefully, using large serving forks and let it rest for about 15 minutes.
-You can either use the forks to shred the brisket to serve it as pulled beef, or slice it thinly using a sharp chef's knife.
+Always let slow cooker brisket rest for about 15 minutes before serving.
+You can either use forks to shred the brisket and serve it pulled, or slice it thinly using a sharp chef's knife.

 If your slow cooker can't fit the brisket in a single layer, it is OK to lay one piece on top of the other.
 However, you will need to switch them about halfway through so that both brisket pieces can be submerged in the cooking liquid.

 Create your own sauce by pouring the remaining cooking liquid in a saucepan, bringing it to a simmer and reducing until slightly thickened.
 Pour it over your brisket before serving.